-- 1.5 It is not expected that the County Council will require fibre-based broadband to be provided to make a development acceptable in planning terms, however developers should look to provide for NGA broadband infrastructure services as an integral part of the development scheme at the outset.
-This will support the Government's ambitious targets for the availability of full fibre and 5G networks which seeks to see 15 million premises connected to full fibre by 2025, with coverage across all part of the country by 2033.
-More information can be found the Government publication 'Future Telecoms Infrastructure Review'. - 1.7 Operators and developers are starting to realise how important fibre-based broadband is for new development and have started to work together to install this infrastructure.
-More information can be found in the Openreach Guides and Handbooks. - 1.8 Virgin Media is also offering this service.
-More information can be found on the Virgin Media's web page. - 1.9 NGA broadband connectivity is a crucial factor for homeowners when deciding to buy a house.
+- 1.5 The Building etc. (Amendment) (England) (No. 2) Regulations 202215 came into force on 26 December 2022.
+These regulations introduce gigabit broadband infrastructure and connectivity requirements for the construction of new homes in England.
+Developers should provide gigabit-ready physical infrastructure and gigabit-capable connections for new homes in line with the requirements of the Building Regulations Approved Document R16.
+This will support the Government's ambitious targets for the availability of full fibre and 5G networks which seeks to see 15 million premises connected to full fibre by 2025, with nationwide coverage by 2033.
+More information can be found the Government publication 'Future Telecoms Infrastructure Review'. - 1.6 Operators and developers are starting to realise how important fibre-based broadband is for new development and have started to work together to install this infrastructure.
+More information can be found in the Openreach Guides and Handbooks. - 1.7 Virgin Media is also offering this service.
+More information can be found on the VirginMedia's web page.

+- 1.8 NGA broadband connectivity is a crucial factor for homeowners when deciding to buy a house.
 The Home Builders Federation (HBF) is promoting and supporting the uptake of this funding amongst its members to ensure that high quality broadband services are provided as an integral part of new build homes.
-More information can be found at https://www.openreach.com/fibre-broadband/fibre-for-developers/
+More information can be found at fibre for developers - 1.9 Openreach is not the only provider of high-speed broadband services.
+Developers may wish to make enquiries with other service providers to explore whether other more cost-effective options are available. - 1.10 Guidance on the characteristics of qualifying NGA technologies is available from The Department for Digital, Culture, Media and Sport.17